What is Virtual Staging? The Definitive Guide to Virtual Staging for Real Estate 2021

 Real estate agents have been hiring professionals to physically stage properties (i.e. prepping properties to impress potential buyers) since the 1970s.
 Today, more and more agents are virtually staging properties instead.
 So, what is virtual staging and why are so many agents making use of it to market properties?

 In fact, you’ve probably seen virtually staged rooms online without realizing it.
-Since nobody wants to look at houses covered in clutter and the sight of empty spaces can be underwhelming, staging is a vital part of selling a house for top dollar.
+Since nobody wants to homes with cluttered or empty spaces, staging is a vital part of selling a house for top dollar.

 However, do you love the idea of paying thousands of dollars and having to rearrange your lives for weeks or months so that you can get a property professionally staged?
 Probably not.
 And that's where virtual staging comes in - it's an easy, fast, and affordable solution that offers similar benefits as physical staging.